Treatment That Targets the Mechanism, Not Just the Story

 If This Is the Pattern, Start With a Consultation

 You do not need the perfect explanation before reaching out.
-If you recognize the loop, the next step is a focused fit call to see whether this work is right.
+If you recognize the loop, the next step is a focused fit call to determine whether this work is right for you.

 Consultation requests are kept confidential.